f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

                 | |                                          | |
                 |_|                                          |_|

-      Welcome to the f5-super-netops Container.
-This container has the following services running:
+      Welcome to the f5-super-netops-container.
+This image has the following services running:

        SSH  tcp/22